 It also occurred to me that much of my last two years was a lot like that first Thanksgiving.
 Maybe that’s another reason I find this one so special.
 Two wildly different cultures coming together and feasting – both with so much to learn from the other.
 That was every day for me for the past few years.

 I guess I’m still learning that it’s hard to go from living in the developing world to eating some of the best Italian food I’ve ever had in my life on a luxury cruise ship that has its own gym, theater, casino, cigar shop, wine bar, jacuzzi and pools.
 I’ve heard a lot of complaints and conversations in the last two weeks that were pretty shocking – especially shocking when you consider that nearly all the staff are Asian and seem overworked and underpaid.
-In some ways, it makes me feel guilty, like I’m somehow contributing to slave labor, and I apologize if that’s an offensive metaphor, but it scares me to think it may not be a metaphor at all.

 I had several little moments today where I thought, “This is absolutely ridiculous.
 I’m swimming in the Caribbean; the water is crystal clear.
 There is a friggin’ sea turtle right there.
 Woah.
 Duuude.
 It’s a sea turtle, dude.”
 Right now, back home, my parents are setting up the Christmas tree in what I imagine is considerably cooler temperatures.
 Meanwhile, I’m swimming with turtles and chatting it up with Brits and Barbadians in 93 degree heat with a sunburn.
 Life can be strange sometimes.
-Crazy even.

 But whether we’ve come from the poorest of the poor or the wealthiest 1%, whether we’re layered up in a chilly Tennessee winter prepping for Christmas or turning beet red in Barbados, we all have some little voice crying forth a quiet “thank you.”
 We might sound that in our different ways or to different folks, but it’s there across every culture.
 I’d like to think that our varied ways of saying thank you, despite their tonal differences, come together like a harmony of sorts, where we’re all really driving the same point home.

-Anyhow, we set sail for Guadeloupe a few hours ago and arrive there in the morning.
+We set sail for Guadeloupe a few hours ago and arrive there in the morning.
 Happy Thanksgiving, everyone.